-As a trained writing instructor at the University of Washington, I make writing central to my literature courses.
-I approach the teaching of literature through a process-based approach that positions reading and writing as mutually constitutive.
-This begins with teaching students how to close-read and critically engage with texts as well as teaching students how to write about texts.
-With the aid of open-ended guided questions, or the Socratic method, I instruct students to rely on one another in order to navigate the complexities of course materials.
+My pedagogy is indebted to the field of composition; therefore, I bring components of composition pedagogy into my literature classroom.
+For instance, I approach the teaching of literature through a process-based approach that privileges the process of inquiry over finished products.
+Moreover, my process-based approach positions critical reading and writing as mutually constitutive for critical thinking.
+This begins with teaching students how to close-read and critically engage with texts.
+With the aid of open-ended guided questions, I instruct them to rely on one another in order to navigate the complexities of course materials.
 As Bransford and Schwartz (1999) argue, open-ended questions (such as problem-posing questions) allow students to begin with what they already know about a given subject.
-By beginning with students’ prior knowledge, they are able to see how learning and writing about literature are dynamic processes.
-Because students have been largely conditioned by a culture of schooling that privileges standardized testing, my primary pedagogical responsibility in the classroom is to re-shape students truncated schemas as it relates to reading and writing practices.
+By beginning with students’ experiences of writing and reading literature, they are able to see how learning and writing are dynamic processes.
+Because students have been largely conditioned by a culture of schooling that privileges high stakes standardized testing, my primary pedagogical responsibility in the classroom is to re-shape students affective relationship to both reading and writing practices.
 This means that in addition to critical reading practices, I focus on the writing process as it pertains to the selected course texts.
-I find it imperative to not only teach students how to critically read literature, but also, how to write about literature through process-based inquiries.
+Thus, I find it imperative to not only teach students how to critically read, but also, how to write about literature through process-based inquiries.

 I measure the effectiveness of my teaching based on students’ critical reflections, anonymous student feedback, and official course evaluations.
-I view learning as a two-way street, which simply means that we learn just as much from our students as they do from us.
-An effective way to assess one’s teaching practices is through soliciting students for feedback.
-Students’ critical reflections composed at the end of each quarter are a valuable resource archive for teachers because it is a sustained and honest critique of our teaching practices and the activities we have implemented throughout the quarter.
-My goal in the classroom is to be transparent with my students; therefore, I invite students’ critical engaged feedback as an opportunity to strengthen my pedagogical skills and revise the course based upon student feedback.
+I view learning as a two-way street, which simply means that I learn just as much from my students as they do from me.
+An effective way that I assess my teaching practices is through soliciting students for feedback.
+Students’ critical reflections composed at the end of each quarter are a valuable resource archive because it is a sustained and honest critique of my teaching practices and the activities I have implemented throughout the quarter.
+My goal in the classroom is to be transparent with my students; therefore, I invite students’ critical engaged feedback as an opportunity to strengthen my pedagogical skills and revise the course based upon student feedback and experience.